 Finding the Right Faith Rehab Center

-Below are a few tips on how you can choose the right Faith rehab center:
+Below are a few tips on how you can choose the right faith rehab center:

-Quality of Care
+Quality of care

 These questions can be answered when you call and speak to the admissions department.
-Of course, the quality of care is just as important as how religious they are.
-There should be an experienced staff of medical professionals, addiction counselors, and therapists.
+Of course, the quality of care is just as important as how religious the centers are.
+They should offer an experienced staff of medical professionals, addiction counselors, and therapists.

 Does the center treat all addictions, or would it be beneficial to find a center that only deals with alcohol or only deals with drugs?
-Which treatment styles are offered or is it just Faith programs.
-These questions are important to know especially when choosing a Faith drug rehab center.
+Which treatment styles are offered or does a center only offer faith programs?
+The answers of these questions are important to know, especially when choosing a faith drug rehab center.

-What to Expect From Faith Drug Rehab Centers
+What to Expect from Faith Drug Rehab Centers

-Many professionals working at a Faith rehab center will be of the same faith and have similar beliefs as the clients.
+Many professionals working at faith rehab centers will be of the same faith and have similar beliefs as the clients.
 This could help workers and clients relate to each other and help clients feel comfortable and safe.

-You and staff members will review your medical history and history of drug and alcohol use.
-During intake, the information you give will help the staff in building your detox and treatment plans.
+You and staff members will review your medical history and your history of drug and alcohol use.
+During intake, the information you give will help the staff build your detox and treatment plans.